 With so many genres and artists out there, there’s a lot of music to choose from.
 Before you press play, keep the following guidelines in mind:

-1. Stick With Instrumental
+1. Try Instrumental

 Songs without words in them make it easier to focus.
 Lyrics can distract you from what you’re trying to accomplish because you might get the words mixed up with what you’re trying to read.
 If you’re writing something, you might find yourself typing the lyrics instead.